Nice to meet you.

 4. Be authentic

 It is strongly encouraged to post original insights and perspectives.
-Medium states aggregating content is frowned upon and plagiarizing other’s work can lead to a few things.
+Medium states that aggregating content is frowned upon, and plagiarizing other people’s work can lead to a few consequences.
 If caught plagiarizing, the original author could issue a cease and desist, request a reference link, force a complete rewrite, or negotiate a royalty.

 The easy way to avoid all of this is simply not plagiarizing.
 Instead, map out your thoughts and conduct meaningful research before you begin typing.
 To learn more, read our guide on the five most common types of plagiarism today.